 Get your teaching business listed in the yellow pages and on Google maps and your local equivalents.
 You may have to pay for this, but it’s worth it.
 If you have no money at all, skip this step and come back to it once you have the budget.

-The secret to your success is this
+The secret to your success

 Shelley Ann Vernon